saul-romero-arm/tf-a-ci-scripts/expect-lava/README.md

 # Expect Scripts

-The project tracks two set of expect scripts under two different folders, `expect` and `lava-expect`, the former required for local (non-LAVA) or Internal CI (Arm CI) and the latter for Open CI (LAVA).
+The project tracks two set of expect scripts under two different folders, `expect` and `expect-lava`, the former required for local (non-LAVA) or Internal CI (Arm CI) and the latter for Open CI (LAVA).
 Note that any contribution into the expect scripts **must be done in both folders**, otherwise expect test coverage will differ.

 ## LAVA Test Actions

-The `lava-expect` script does exactly the same as its counterpart under the `expect` folder.
+The `expect-lava` script does exactly the same as its counterpart under the `expect` folder.
 However, LAVA would use either [Interactive Test Actions](https://validation.linaro.org/static/docs/v2/actions-test.html#interactive-test-action) or [Monitor Test Actions](https://validation.linaro.org/static/docs/v2/monitors.html) to support possible scenarios.
 In other words, expect scripts are transformed into either interactive or monitor test actions.

-In the `lava-expect` scripts, both types of actions, interactive and monitor, are defined using the same array variable, `expect_string` but each array element would contain either a leading `i` indicating interactive actions or `m` indicating monitor actions.
+In the `expect-lava` scripts, both types of actions, interactive and monitor, are defined using the same array variable, `expect_string` but each array element would contain either a leading `i` indicating interactive actions or `m` indicating monitor actions.